A world leader in organ preservation

 Logistics

-The limited time an organ can remain viable outside the body poses logistical challenges, restricting both the distance it can be retrieved from and the most effective transportation method.
+The limited time an organ can remain viable outside the body poses logistical challenges, restricting both the distance it can be recovered from and the most effective transportation method.

 XVIVO’s products & services address the limitations of the current transplant system.